 - The cybersecurity standards of ISO 27001, NIST 800-53 , and DFARS 252.204-7012 standards

-Matson made the decision in 1998 to certify all of our vessels to the requirements of the International Safety Management (ISM) Code, four years before it was required by regulation.
-In 2003, Matson’s SS Chief Gadao became the first U.S.-Flag container vessel certified to the American Bureau of Shipping’s (ABS) Safety, Quality and Environmental Management (SQE) program.
-All vessels in the Matson fleet joined the Chief Gadao by the end of that year.
+Matson made the decision in 1998 to certify all its vessels to the requirements of the International Safety Management (ISM) Code, four years before it was required by regulation.
+In 2003, Matson’s SS Chief Gadao became the first U.S.-Flag container vessel certified to the ISM Safety, Quality and Environmental Management (SQE) program.
+Since then, all Matson vessels, including our newest ships, have been certified as meeting SQE requirements.
 The SQE program combines the now-mandatory ISM Code requirements with the voluntary ISO 9001 Quality Management and ISO 14001 Environmental Management standards.
-Matson’s shoreside operations and offices were also certified to the ISO 14001 standard in 2003.
+Matson’s shoreside operations and offices were first certified to the ISO 14001 standard in 2003.

-We have determined the significant environmental aspects and impacts of Matson’s business.
-Related objectives and targets are established annually for our vessel operations.
-Performance is tracked against targets and published in our SQES Bulletin distributed quarterly for all Matson employees.
+Matson has identified the significant environmental aspects and impacts of Matson’s business through its ISO program.
+Related objectives and targets are established annually for our vessel operations and offices.
+Performance is tracked against targets and published in our SQES Bulletin, an internal newsletter distributed quarterly to all Matson employees.

 The other major components of the Matson Safety, Quality and Environment Program are regular audits and a corrective action system that promotes continuous improvement.

 For more information about Matson’s security programs, please click here.